StormyBytes/meteor-wiki/Starscript.md

 # Starscript
-[Starscript](https://github.com/MeteorDevelopment/starscript) is the formatting language currently used in Discord Presence.
+[Starscript](https://github.com/MeteorDevelopment/starscript) is the formatting language currently used in Discord Presence and .say command.
 Full syntax can be found [here](https://github.com/MeteorDevelopment/starscript/wiki).

 ## Variables